-Industry technology leaders from Compass, NextHome and Realogy laid out their companies’ different approaches when it comes to building technology on a panel at Inman Connect in New York City on Tuesday.
+Industry leaders from Compass, NextHome and Realogy laid out their companies’ different strategies when it comes to building technology during a panel at Inman Connect in New York City on Tuesday.

 Compass doesn’t build anything its agents don’t sign off on, said Rory Golod, the general manager of the New York region for Compass.

 “Everything in our roadmap is driven by agents,” Golod told the crowd at Inman Connect in New York on Tuesday.